gvenkatn/gvenkatn/README.md

 <p align="center"> <img src="exp1.gif" width="350" >

 - 🎓 I’m currently studying Electronics and Communications Engineering in NIT Warangal
-- 👯 I'm looking to collaborate and discuss tech trends.
+- 👯 I'm looking to collaborate and discuss exciting tech.
 - 🎯 2021 Goals: Contribute more to Open Source projects than 2020.
 - ☕ Coffee with Kernels. -_-